d1ll0n/exedao-old/README.md

 # EXEdao

-Check out the contract in test >
+Check out the contract in test > sol > contracts > M3gawallet.sol

 ## Inspiration
 We wanted a dynamic DAO that wasn't limited to executing a handful of immutable functions that are determined at deployment.